tanvihang/Scrapy_CNBC/README.md

 # Scrapy_CNBC
-A scraping tool to scrap cnbc make it articles.
+A scraping tool to scrap cnbc make it articles based on Scrapy and Learn Scrapy book.